August 8, 2019

 When your skin is purging, the breakouts will appear in places they typically already do.
 The comedones (fancy term for blackheads) that are pre-existing will flare up.
 This can be alarming at first, again causing you to believe a product to be irritating.
 Be patient and allow time so that your skin can eventually begin to calm down and clear up.

-When your skin is “breaking out” instead of purging, it will occur in new areas that you typically have not experienced acne before.
+When your skin is “breaking out” instead of purging, it will occur in new areas where you typically have not experienced acne before.
 You’ll be experiencing heightened skin irritation, new clogged pores, or even a rash.

 If you’re noticing that a product is causing new areas to break out and the severity does not lessen over time, it’s best to stop using it.
 This just means your skin is sensitive to a specific ingredient and extended use can cause even more damage.